MachineLemonade/docs/v0.10/ee-installation-eks.md

 newbie-norse-registry-0                                1/1     Running     0          30m
 ```

+If you are seeing issues here, check out our [guide on debugging your installation](https://astronomer.io/docs/ee-debugging-install/)

 ## 11. Configure DNS

 Now that you've successfully installed Astronomer, a new load balancer will have spun up for your Kubernetes cluster.
 You will need to create a new CNAME record in your DNS to route traffic to the ELB.